Whārangi 1: Biography

 In an impassioned closing address the defence counsel, A. C. Hanlon, argued that the death of Dorothy Carter was accidental, but in his summing up the judge observed, 'It seems to me that the real honest issue is whether the accused is guilty of intentionally killing the child or is innocent altogether.'
 A verdict of manslaughter, he said, would be 'a weak-kneed compromise'.
 On 21 June 1895 Minnie Dean was found guilty of murder and sentenced to death.
 Hanlon's appeal, on the grounds of the inadmissibility of evidence of other infant deaths, was unsuccessful.
 On 12 August 1895, three months after her arrest, Minnie Dean was hanged at Invercargill gaol.
 She is buried in Winton cemetery, alongside her husband, who died in a house fire at Winton in 1908, aged 73.

 Minnie Dean never took the witness box at her trial, but while awaiting execution she wrote a 49-page account of her activities.
 She stated that in addition to Margaret Cameron and Esther Wallis (a 10-year-old girl whom the Deans had adopted in 1890), 26 children, including Eva Hornsby and Dorothy Carter, had passed through her hands between 1889 and 1895.
 Six are known to have died, and one to have been reclaimed by its family; five healthy, well-cared-for children were living at The Larches at the time of her arrest.
 The fate of the others is unknown.
 Dean claimed that seven children were adopted by families who wished to keep the adoptions secret.
 The police and the public believed that the missing children were murdered.
 The possibility that some may have been secretly disposed of after dying of illness or accident was not considered.
-In response to public concern aroused by Minnie Dean's activities and trial, major advances were enacted in New Zealand child welfare legislation, with the passing of the Infant Life Protection Act 1893 and Infant Protection Act 1896.
+In response to public concern aroused by Minnie Dean's activities and trial, the Infant Protection Act 1893 was revised and strengthened in 1896.

 Minnie Dean became the only woman to be hanged for murder in New Zealand.
 Many convicted murderers have passed from notoriety to obscurity since then, but her name lives on, and around that name has grown a legend.
 Southland children who misbehave are threatened, not with bogeymen, but with being sent to Minnie Dean.
 There is a wild-flower in Southland known as a Minnie Dean, which, it is said, should be torn out and burnt if it appears in any domestic garden.
 It is claimed that nothing will grow on Minnie Dean's grave.
 Whether the real Minnie Dean deserves her terrible place in New Zealand's folklore is far from certain.